Aldaviva/BehringerXTouchExtender/Readme.md

     using var device = BehringerXTouchExtenderFactory.CreateWithRelativeMode();
     device.Open();
     // use device here
-    // when control exits the Main method, device will be disposed }
+    // when control exits the ImplicitlyDisposeWithUsingDeclaration method, device will be disposed }
 ```